WebOrigami/docs/src/content/cli/intro5.md

 ---
-title: Serving graphs
+title: Serving trees
 numberHeadings: true
 ---

-## Serve a graph
+## Serve a tree

-You can serve any graph with the [@serve](/language/@serve.html) function.
-For example, the sample `site.yaml` file defines a tiny graph with two web pages:
+You can serve any tree with the [@serve](/language/@serve.html) function.
+For example, the sample `site.yaml` file defines a tiny tree with two web pages:

 ```console
 $ ori site.yaml